On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

 After a three day trial, on February 6 the all-male jury finds Muybridge not guilty.

-A few weeks later, he leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.
+A few weeks later, Muybridge leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.

 Muybridge’s reputation is growing.
 His slides of Panama, Alaska, and Yosemite are projected for the Photographic Art Society, San Francisco.
 They are also shown in Philadelphia.